Become a School Rep

 You will be supporting a team of Course/Programme/Peer Reps to consult students in your School.
 You will actively seek students’ views on decisions that affect them, and listen to any issues that they are facing or positive feedback that they have.

 You will speak on behalf of students and influence decision making at School, Faculty and University level as well as feed back decisions to fellow students and reps.

 You will connect with academic societies in your School to gather student opinion and ensure students’ expectations are met in all areas.

 Who will support you?

-LUU Education Officer and the other Exec – who provide support and advice on academic issues and offer you the chance to join campaigns.
+LUU Education Officer and the other LUU Exec Officers – who provide support and advice on academic issues and offer you the chance to join campaigns.

-Director of Student Education, Pro-Dean for Student Education, Teaching and Student Support Staff in your School – who you will work in partnership with to improve learning and teaching in your school.
+The Director of Student Education, Pro-Dean for Student Education, Teaching and Student Support Staff in your School and Faculty – who you will work in partnership with to improve learning and teaching in your school.

-LUU Student Engagement Coordinators, who support you in your role throughout the year, providing support, advice and training.
+LUU Academic Engagement Managers and other members of staff in the Academic Engagement Team, who support you in your role throughout the year, providing support, advice and training.

 How long does it take?